mardambey/guzzler/README.md

 for consumption.

 Guzzler can start, stop, restart and seek in the binary logs via a remote SSH interface.
-Guzzler can also buffer binary logs locally while external consumers are restarted or upgraded.
 Guzzler handles connection issues or random disconnects and attempts to pick up where it left off.

 Consumers either in Guzzler itself of behind RabbitMQ can analyze the queries (Guzzler provides an SQL query parser based on JSqlParser) and